Hello and welcome to the podcast of Lotus Eaters episode 1236.

 Putting up the British flag, unfortunately, doesn't have the same effect.

-So I'm really tired of containment, right?
+And so I'm really tired of the containment right.

 He talks about how people will bring the flag out when they feel a loss of their identity.

-But he also talks about how in war the flag has meant like, oh, my allies are coming.
+But he also talks about how in war the flag has meant, like, oh, my allies are coming.

 It's meant a lot to people in the past.